alisaschink/hangman-command-line/README.md

 # Horror Hangman (command line)
-Rutgers Coding Bootcamp Front End Development Application
+Rutgers Coding Bootcamp Back End Development Application

 ## Description
 This Horror Hangman app randomly selects a word from Movies, Books, or TV catagories and asks the user to guess a letter until either the word is solved, or the user runs out of guesses.
 This application makes use of node.js and inquirer and colors npm packages.